Ilana Goor Museum

-Ilana Goor Museum or Ilana Goor Residence and Museum (Hebrew: מוזיאון אילנה גור) is an Israeli museum situated in the historical part of Jaffa, the Mediterranean port town south of Tel Aviv.
+The Ilana Goor Museum, or the Ilana Goor Residence and Museum (Hebrew: מוזיאון אילנה גור), is an Israeli museum situated in the historical part of Jaffa, the Mediterranean port town south of Tel Aviv.
 The museum was founded in 1995 by Ilana Goor, an artist, designer and sculptor.
 Its eclectic collection has been called an "artistic jungle", but Goor considers it to have been her own "university".

 History

 The building now housing the Ilana Goor Museum was originally erected in 1742.
 At that time it was used as an inn for Jewish pilgrims travelling to Jerusalem.
 The inn, located outside the city walls, served as a shelter, protecting the pilgrims from robbers.
 In the second half of the 19th century it became a factory for olive oil soap.
 Yet another century later, in 1949 and thus by now within the newly created State of Israel, a community of Libyan Jews were using part of the building as a synagogue.
 Ilana Goor first purchased part of the building in 1983, and then eventually also the rest of it, with the intention of converting it to a museum dedicated to her art collection.
 The museum was inaugurated in September 1995.